Tuesday, May 5, 2009

 Yes, yes, it had.

 Zhenya redoubled his own scrutiny of the balcony.
 Hugh had to decide where to place the shot and Zhenya could feel all this from Hugh’s back.
-Reasoning from Hugh’s army days dictated that the torso was the best bet, in the centre and he could try the head with the second.
+They’d agreed the torso was the best bet, in the centre and he could try for the head with the second.

 He could now see into the corridor.